Polokwane: Synagogues

 The first Jewish settlers in Pietersburg arrived between 1890 and 1900 from Lithuania, Russia, and Latvia, and the Pietersburg Hebrew Congregation was founded in 1897.
 A synagogue was built on Jorissen Street in 1921.
 The Jewish community grew rapidly in the 1930s and 1940s; a larger synagogue was built in 1953 and the old synagogue was then converted into a communal hall.
 The number of Jews in Pietersburg began to decline from the late 1950s.
 In 2003, as the congregation had dwindled, the synagogue was closed and its benches, bimah, and other contents were shipped to Israel, where they were installed in the Mevasser Synagogue in Tel Mond in memory of the Pietersburg synagogue.

 Sports

 Football

 Polokwane City and Baroka are soccer clubs based in the city.

 Golf

 The Pietersburg Golf Club along with the golf course was established in the late 1800s.
 The course comprises a full 18 holes.
 Retief Goosen (born 3 February 1969) was born in Pietersburg and honed his skills at the Pietersburg Golf Club.

 Cricket

 The Polokwane Cricket Club is one of the oldest in the country and was established in 1902.
 Limpopo's cricket team, which plays first-class and List A cricket, is based in Polokwane at the Polokwane Cricket Club Ground.

-The city's suburb of Nirvana holds an annual cricket competition called the "Nirvana Premier League" in which teams from all around the city and the province take part in.
+The suburb Nirvana holds an annual cricket competition called the "Nirvana Premier League" in which teams from all around the city and the province take part in.